Are you studying an MA in ELT/ TEFL / TESL / TESOL / Applied Linguistics in the British Isles?

 University of Warwick, Coventry, CV4 7AL

-Last year we had presenters from Sheffield, Oxford Brookes, London Metropolitan, Cardiff, UEA, Edinburgh, Glasgow, Nottingham, Swansea, Leeds, UCL as well as Warwick.
+Previously we have had presenters from Sheffield, Oxford Brookes, London Metropolitan, Cardiff, UEA, Edinburgh, Glasgow, Nottingham, Swansea, Leeds, UCL as well as Warwick.
 This is a great way to network with students on similar courses all over the UK.

 If you would simply like to attend, please register above.